 - To record in MP3 format, you must have a fully functional codec (i.e. one that can encode and decode) or a special program.
 For more information, refer to the "Working with MP3 format" and "MP3 Settings" sections. - To record in Ogg Vorbis format, you must have the "Ogg Vorbis Support Add-on".
-For more information, refer to the "Working with Ogg Vorbis format" section. - To record in Windows Media Audio format, you must either install Windows Media Player 9 series (or later), or download and install a special redistribution kit.
-For more information, refer to the "How to work with Windows Media Audio format using Total Recorder" and "WMA Settings" sections.
+For more information, refer to the "Working with Ogg Vorbis format" section. - To record in Windows Media Audio format, you must install Windows Media Player 9 series (or later).
+For more information, refer to the "How to work with Windows Media Audio format using Total Recorder" and "WMA Settings" sections. - Working with AAC format is supported only on the Windows 7 and later operating systems.